Free mock exam

 Documentation — PAT Testing (C&G 2377) Practice

-Free topic-focused mock exam: 15 random questions from a pool of 24 on Documentation, drawn from the wider PAT Testing (C&G 2377) bank.
-20-minute timer, 70% to pass, worked explanation on every question.
+Free topic-focused mock exam: all 24 questions on Documentation, drawn from the wider PAT Testing (C&G 2377) bank.
+35-minute timer, 70% to pass, worked explanation on every question.
 Use this when you've taken the full mock once and want to drill the topics you got wrong.

 - Questions